EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 contain the answers to all earthly questions, but the Due Process Clause most assuredly does not.
 The Court today continues its quixotic quest to right all wrongs and repair all imperfections through the Constitution.
-Alas, the quest cannot succeed --- which is why some wrongs and imperfections have been called nonjusticiable.
+Alas, the quest cannot succeed---which is why some wrongs and imperfections have been called nonjusticiable.
 In the best of all possible worlds, should judges sometimes recuse even where the clear commands of our prior due process law do not require it?
 Undoubtedly.